-Google Password manager, a service by Google that helps in creating strong passwords and store them too, while syncing in the cloud, so that we can use them on all Google account connected devices without the hassle of remembering them.
+Google Password manager, a service by Google that helps in creating strong passwords and storing them too, while syncing in the cloud, so that we can use them on all Google account-connected devices without the hassle of remembering them.

-In our daily internet usage, we come across websites where we have to create an account such as Facebook, Google, Amazon, Microsoft, Cloud storage, Websites or tools web-based backends or many other portals with sensitive data or even online banking; setting up traditional password like birth date, lover’s name or 1234 etc. will not be going to help at all.
-In order to protect them, there should always be a combination of a strong username and password.
+In our daily internet usage, we come across websites where we have to create an account such as Facebook, Google, Amazon, Microsoft, Cloud storage, Websites or tools with web-based backends, or many other portals with sensitive data or even online banking; setting up a traditional password like birth date, lover’s name or 1234, etc. will not be going to help at all.
+To protect them, there should always be a combination of a strong username and password.
 However, it is not possible to remember all passwords especially if you want to create a complex one.
-Also, when it comes to input some complicated password string, then it would take a few minutes to an average internet user to come up with one and even after that, there is no surety, that created a password will be enough complicated not to get cracked.
+Also, when it comes to inputting some complicated password string, then it would take a few minutes for an average internet user to come up with one, and even after that, there is no surety, that creating a password will be enough complicated not to get cracked.

 Thus, to protect our identity, a secure password should be used and here Google Password manager comes in.